SJSU-CADRE-CLASSES/SJSU_ART_104_S19/Party of Five/themenu.md

  # Ideas for the SWITCH article

-social media
+## social media trends

-  challenges about social media
+  challenges from social media

+  how that effects society, especially younger generation
+  ex: Bird Box challenge, Tide Pod challenge

+  why do we use social media?
+  how things go viral? trend?

+  building a social media influencer